Nintendo 3DS: Hardware

-The system includes 2 GB of eMMC flash memory manufactured by either Toshiba or Samsung.
-The system's memory can be expanded via an SD memory card slot, which supports SD and SDHC memory cards.
-All the Nintendo 3DS systems come packaged with a 2 GB SD card while Nintendo 3DS XL systems include a 4 GB SDHC card.
-The system uses 2.4 GHz 802.11 b/g wireless network connectivity with enhanced WPA2 security.
-There is also an infrared port on the back of the console, which allows the system to connect with certain peripherals such as the Circle Pad Pro and the amiibo reader/writer.
+The 3DS includes three cameras: two outward-facing cameras for capturing 3D photos and video, and a single inward-facing camera above the top screen.
+All three have a maximum resolution of 640 × 480 pixels (0.3 megapixels, VGA).
+A built-in microphone is located on the front edge of the system.
+Connectivity features include Wi-Fi (2.4 GHz 802.11 b/g) and an infrared port used by accessories such as the Circle Pad Pro and the amiibo reader/writer.

-The Nintendo 3DS comes with a 3.7 V 1300 mAh 5 Wh lithium ion battery.
-Its longevity fluctuates between 3 and 5 hours while playing Nintendo 3DS games and between 5 and 8 hours while playing Nintendo DS games, depending on brightness, volume and wireless settings.
-The Nintendo 3DS XL, however, comes with 1750 mAh, 3.7 V lithium-ion battery capable of lasting between 3.5 and 6.5 hours playing 3DS games and 6 to 10 hours playing DS games.
-While the original 3DS weighs approximately 230 g, the larger XL version weighs approximately 336 g.
-When opened, the original 3DS is 134 mm wide, 74 mm broad, and 21 mm thick.
-The XL version, however, is 156 mm wide, 93 mm broad, and 22 mm thick.
-The 3DS also comes with a telescoping stylus, extendable to up to 100 mm long, while the 3DS XL comes with a regular 93 mm stylus.
+The Nintendo 3DS uses a 3.7 V 1300 mAh 5 Wh lithium ion battery.
+Battery life is rated at roughly 3–5 hours when playing Nintendo 3DS titles and 5–8 hours when playing Nintendo DS titles, depending on display brightness, volume, and wireless use.
+The Nintendo 3DS XL includes a 3.7 V, 1750 mAh battery, lasting approximately 3.5–6.5 hours for 3DS games and 6–10 hours for DS games.
+The original 3DS weighs about 230 g, while the 3DS XL weighs about 336 g.
+When opened, the original model measures 134 × 74 × 21 mm, compared with 156 × 93 × 22 mm for the XL.
+The 3DS includes a telescoping stylus extendable to 100 mm, while the 3DS XL includes a fixed 93 mm stylus.

-All systems in the Nintendo 3DS family use the same AC adapter used with the Nintendo DSi and Nintendo DSi XL.
-To reduce production costs, certain console bundles, such as Japanese and European releases of the Nintendo 3DS XL and the New Nintendo 3DS, were not bundled with an AC adapter, requiring players to either use one from an older system they may own or purchase one separately.
-Along with plugging the adapter directly into the system, the standard Nintendo 3DS comes with a charging cradle, which players place their system in to charge.
-Charging cradles for the Nintendo 3DS XL and New Nintendo 3DS systems are sold separately from their respective systems, and there is no cradle for the Nintendo 2DS.
+All systems in the Nintendo 3DS family use the same AC adapter as the Nintendo DSi.
+To reduce manufacturing costs, some bundles—particularly in Japan and Europe—did not include an adapter, requiring users to purchase one separately or reuse an existing unit.
+The original 3DS was packaged with a charging cradle; cradles for the 3DS XL and New Nintendo 3DS models were sold separately, and none was produced for the Nintendo 2DS.

 iQue 3DS XL

-Nintendo 3DS was sold in the Chinese market under the iQue name, a collaboration of Nintendo and Wei Yen, was known as the iQue 3DS XL.
+The Nintendo 3DS was sold in the Chinese market under the iQue name, a collaboration of Nintendo and Wei Yen, and was known as the iQue 3DS XL.
 This was the last console sold under the iQue name, and the only model of 3DS available in China.
-No physical games were ever sold on the system, and only 2 games were made, preinstalled on the system.
+No physical games were ever sold for the system, and only Super Mario 3D Land and Mario Kart 7 were supplied preinstalled.